fizerkhan/fizerkhan.github.io/posts/static_server_in_appengine.md

 ### Test static pages

-You can also run development server locally and check your static pages by following command
+You can run development server locally and check your static pages by following command

      dev_appserver.py ./